 Furthermore, whereas the issue of fluvial flooding and associated disaster risk management is very well elaborated in the City's existing governance frameworks, similar policies to help prevent and deal with other hazards caused or exacerbated by climate change need further elaboration - especially pluvial flooding from intense rainfall, and heatwaves.
-Bratislava municipal staff, intend to utilise their experience and data, and mobilise local stakeholders, to better understand the cascading effects of climate change impacts on their cultural heritage sites, planning adaptation pathways and suitable measures - as part of a wider resilience-building approach.
+Bratislava's municipal staff intend to utilise their experience and data, and to mobilise local stakeholders, in order to better understand the cascading effects of climate change impacts on their cultural heritage sites, as well as to plan adaptation pathways and suitable measures - as part of a wider resilience-building approach.